VVSatpute/test/README.txt

-This is the demos created from Bootstrap and Angular Book.
+This is the practicals created from Bootstrap and Angular Book.